Jukebox History 1952-1998

 they were almost unrivalled in the capacity to radiate absolutely nothing, and

-the Seeburg Corporation finally bought up the company
+the Seeburg Corporation finally bought the United

 A